NCBI-Codeathons/mlxai-2024-team-landrum-song/README.md

 * Can we use an ML/AI approach to aggregate disease terms in ClinVar to reduce the number of variant-disease records?

 <img src="blob:chrome-untrusted://media-app/fbe68637-1b01-449f-855b-8d81af81feda" alt="clinVar RSV table.jpg"/>![image](https://github.com/NCBI-Codeathons/mlxai-2024-team-landrum-song/assets/34135674/a21c9b00-f53c-40eb-9450-4bfc5d4059b0)
-Example of granularity for familial Hypercholesterolemia
+Example of granularity for Familial Hypercholesterolemia
 ## Approach
 Develop a ML/AI approach to aggregating diseases for 5 genes with variants in ClinVar: LDLR, KCNQ1, USH2A, SCN5A, TSC1.